Orkhon Valley & Vastness of the Gobi Desert Trip

 The tour excludes:

-Is the Orkhon Valley & Vastness of the Gobi Desert Trip suitable for you?
+Is the Orkhon Valley & the Gobi Desert Trip suitable for you?

-On this Gobi desert trip, you will travel approximately 1850 km driving both on the paved and rough roads.
+On this Gobi desert & Orkhon Valley trip, you will travel approximately 1850 km on paved and rough roads.
 The daily driving duration is 4.5-6 hours.
 The longest driving happens on day 1 when you travel to the depths of the Gobi desert within a day – 420 km driving takes 7 to 7.5 hours.

 Accommodation

-On this Gobi desert group trip, you will stay in the ger camps for 6 days.
-All accommodation is based on twin share unless solo travelers pay extra and requesting a single supplement.
+You will stay in the ger camps for 6 days on this Gobi desert group trip.
+All accommodation is based on twin shares unless solo travelers pay extra and request a single supplement.
 We always choose the best location, best service ger camps available in the budget.
 The ger camp is a traditional dwelling located close to the main attractions.

 The ger camps have restaurants that serve western and Mongolian cuisines.

 Regarding bathrooms, the western WC and showers are in a separate block to share with other travelers.
-Few of the ger camps have private bathroom gers available at an additional fee of 35$-45$ per person per night.
+Few ger camps have private bathroom gers available at an additional fee of 45$-55$ per person per night.

 What meals will I eat during Orkhon Valley & Vastness of the Gobi Desert Trip?

-The tour includes 6 breakfasts, 7 lunches, and 6 dinners.
+The tour includes 7 breakfasts, 7 lunches, and 6 dinners.
 In the countryside, ger camps serve some European and Mongolian meals.
-Meat is the main recipe for lunch and dinner and is served along with vegetables, salads, and soups.
+Meat is the main component for lunch and dinner, accompanied by vegetables, salads, and soups.
 There will be more meat in traditional Mongolian meals.

-Lunch: They serve some salads, Mongolian soups, main courses (pasta, rice, vegetables, beef/mutton/chicken/fish near lakes/rivers, traditional meal), and dessert with tea.
+Lunch: They serve some salads, Mongolian soups, main courses (pasta, rice, vegetables, beef/mutton/chicken/fish near lakes/rivers, traditional meals), and dessert with tea.

 Dinner; Salad, a main course, dessert, and tea will be served.

 Are you a vegetarian or have a dietary restriction?
-If you are a vegetarian or have dietary restrictions, please inform us in advance.
+If you are a vegetarian or have dietary restrictions, please inform us beforehand.
 We will arrange the meals accordingly.

 Water; Bottled water is provided daily.